Verdaccio is a proxy and by default links the public registry.

 uplinks: server1: url: https://server1.registry.net/npm server2: url: https://server2.registry.net/npm ... [truncated] ... 'webpack': access: $all publish: $authenticated proxy: server1 server2

-proxy field, the request will be resolved with the first in the list, if
+proxy field.
+The request will be resolved with the first in the list; if that

 fails, it will try with the next in the list and so on.

 Having a full Offline Registry is completely possible.
 If you don't want any connectivity with external remotes you can do the following.